K Foundation Burn a Million Quid

 The event was recorded on a Hi-8 video camera by K Foundation collaborator Gimpo.
-On the one-year anniversary of the burning, 23 August 1995, the film was released as Watch the K Foundation Burn a Million Quid and was toured around the UK, with Drummond and Cauty engaging audiences in debates about the burning and its meaning.
+On the first anniversary of the burning, the film was released as Watch the K Foundation Burn a Million Quid and was toured around the UK, with Drummond and Cauty engaging audiences in debates about the burning and its meaning.
 In November 1995, the duo pledged to dissolve the K Foundation and to refrain from public discussion of the burning for a period of 23 years.

 Drummond discreetly spoke about the burning in 2000 and 2004.
 Initially, he was unrepentant, but in 2004 he admitted that he regretted burning the money.
 The self-imposed moratorium officially ended on 23 August 2017, 23 years after the burning, when Cauty and Drummond hosted a debate asking "Why Did the K Foundation Burn a Million Quid?" during their "Welcome to the Dark Ages" event.

 Collaborator Chris Brook edited and compiled a book, K Foundation Burn A Million Quid, which was published by Ellipsis Books in 1997.
 It compiles stills from the film, accounts of events and viewer reactions, and an image of the brick that was manufactured from the fire's ashes.
-A film consisting of a static three-minute shot of the brick, "This Brick", was shown at London's Barbican Centre prior to Drummond and Cauty's performance as 2K in the same year.
+A film consisting of a static three-minute shot of the brick, This Brick, was shown at London's Barbican Centre prior to Drummond and Cauty's performance as 2K in the same year.